share this post

 Storage Instructions

+The cooked quiche can be stored for up to 3 days in an airtight container in the fridge.
 You can freeze cooked quiche slice by slice in plastic wraps, or the entire quiche can be cooked in a sealed container.

-You don’t need to thaw quiche to rewarm.
+There are two ways to rewarm a quiche.
+If you want to use an oven, you don’t need to thaw the quiche before rewarming it.
 Preheat the oven to 350°F (180°C), line some baking paper on a baking sheet, and place the frozen slices of quiche on the sheet.
+Bake until warm in the center for about 10 minutes.

+You can also air-fry the quiche slices to rewarm them.
+Place the frozen quiche slices or cold slices straight out of the fridge onto the air fryer basket.
 Air fry the quiche slices at 325°F (160°C) for 8-10 minutes until crust is crispy and filling is hot.

 Frequently Asked Questions